 “See?
-We’s all concerned, Lady,” Rin said as he set two bottles of fizzy drink between them, accompanied by the cheap, disposable wooden tableware and one of the steak knives she would need to return to the booth.
+We’s all concerned, Lady,” Rin said as he set two bottles of fizzy drink between them, accompanied by cheap, two-pronged wooden forks and one of the steak knives she would need to return to the booth.
 He flipped his hood back and dug in.

 When given the opportunity, Rin slathered that orange, spicy pepper sauce across every bit of food surface he could find.
 She smelled the heat wafting from his seared fish on a pile of vegetables and rice.
-He had generously purchased her something less toxic; the promised thin, fried steak, slathered in cheese, mashed tubers and bits of salted green vegetables, topped with another, succulent brown gravy that she loved.
+He generously purchased her something less toxic; the promised thin, fried steak drowning in cheese, and mashed tubers and green florets, topped with the succulent brown gravy that she loved.

 “Figured,” Rin said between happy mouthfuls, “we c’n discuss chasin’.”

 “What do you want to know?”
-She still had a twinge in her chest concerning his impromptu library visit, but she refused to mention it with anyone else near.
-It was another thing she needed to bury until she had the opportunity to mull her emotions and put them into a semblance of civil feelings.
+She still battled a twinge of depressed rage in her chest concerning his impromptu library visit, but she refused to mention it with anyone else near.
+It was another thing she needed to bury until she could hide, mull over her emotions, and put them into a semblance of civil feelings.
 She did not imagine it would change much between them unless she desired it, but the hurt would linger far beyond what Rin might anticipate.

-“Well, I knows you gets stakes from the guard.
-You’s careful in yer choices, Lady, but how do you choose?”
+“Well, you gets stakes from the guard and you’s careful in yer choices.
+But how do you choose?”

 “Normally, I take the stakes no one else wants.
 Then I won’t have to compete with another chaser for the pay.
 They’re easy to spot; they get moved to the bottom of the board and sit there for a few weeks.
-They don’t pay much, though.”
+The compensation is sparse, though.”